 The trek can be made significantly easier if you choose to use the services of a porter to transport the bulk of your belongings.
 Follow Alice arranges for one porter per two trekkers, and this fee is worked into your Follow Alice fee.
 That said, if you’d prefer to carry all your equipment yourself, you’re more than welcome to do so.

-The porters make use of yaks, the donkeys of the Himalayas, so your bags will be straddled on a yak and herded from pitstop to pitstop.
 If using a porter, you’ll need to bring a backpack for use during the day.
 This is as well as a sensible and durable other like a duffel bag for the rest of your belongings.
 Leave the vintage box suitcase at home.
-Read more about your Everest Base Camp packing list.

 The option of a porter means that you can, to a degree, choose the level of difficulty of the trek.
 Not an experienced trekker?
 Only carrying a daypack and sending your bulky and heavy belongings with a porter is an excellent way of literally (and figuratively) easing the load on this trek.
 This thereby makes the whole journey that much more doable.